genesiscommunitysuccess/docs/versioned_docs/version-previous/04_web/02_web-components/02_grids/01_grid-pro/3-grid-pro-genesis-column.md

     </foundation-grid-pro>
 `;
 ```
 Note that inside the repeat directive, the context is `myMultipleCustomColumnConfigArray` instead of `YourTemplate`.
-That is the reason why we can use `${x => x}` to get access to the myMultipleCustomColumnConfigArray elements.
+This enables you to use `${x => x}` to access the `myMultipleCustomColumnConfigArray` elements.

 For more information about the `repeat` directive, [follow this link](https://www.fast.design/docs/fast-element/using-directives/#the-repeat-directive).

-:::tip A different approach to create multiple columns
+:::tip A different way to create multiple columns
 When using `ColDef` objects, it's up to you to decide the approach.
-You can use the directive **repeat** to create an array of definitions, or you can create it one column at a time.
+You can use the directive **repeat** to create an array of definitions, or you can each column separately.

 ```html title="Using the ColDef array of objects with an extra single object"
 <foundation-grid-pro>